-Off-Model Measures : These measures are available to proponents but not incorporated into CalEEMod.
-If a project has multiple land use types, measures must be scaled, so that if measures are limited in application to one type of land use it will only be counted as mitigation for the emissions associated with that land use type.
-Measures not included in CalEE Ozone GHG Page (Designat ed by CAPCOA measure) Precursors Non-CalEEMod CAPCOA Measures Maybe Yes 47 ation Measures OA measure, designated by na Ozone Precursors GHG Page T-a Anti-Idling/Congestion Strategies Installation of roundabouts, removal of four-way stop signs, diverging diamond intersections, permissive-protective left- turns, etc. Yes Yes 48 T-c Cruising Reductions Reduce cruising for parking Yes Yes 49 eous Measures OA measure, designated by na me) Ozone Precursors GHG Page M-n NO x reduction technology Technologies that reduce ambient NO x available for Ozone creation Yes No 50 M-z Other Other proposed strategies, in consultation with project lead agency and SMAQMD Maybe Maybe 50
+CalEEM measure od.
+If a project has multiple lan are available to proponents but not incorpor d use types, measures must be scaled, so that one type of land use it will only be counted as and use type. t if CAPCOA Measures not included in CalE ated by CAPCOA measure) Criteria Pollutants GHG Page Non-CalEEMod CAPCOA Measures Use any CAPCOA measure not included in the CalEEMod Model Maybe Yes 47 Transportation Measures (No CAPCOA measure, designated by name) GHG Page T-a Anti-Idling/Congestion Strategies Installation of roundabouts, removal of four-way stop signs, diverging diamond intersections, permissive-protective left-turns, etc. Yes Yes 48 T-c Cruising Reductions Reduce cruising for parking Yes Yes 49 Miscellaneous Measures (No CAPCOA measure, designated by name) Criteria Pollutants GHG Page M-n NO x reduction technology Technologies that reduce ambient NO x available for Ozone creation Yes No 50 M-z Other Other proposed strategies, in consultation with project lead agency and SMAQMD Maybe Maybe 50